Last Updated on June 1, 2022 by Luis Ferency

 When working on a different surface while using a TIG welder, you will notice that you need different tungsten for this task, for instance, the welder who is working with aluminum, there is a large chance where you can use green tungsten.
 Also, red tungsten is linked with steel.
 So there is no need to be afraid and memorize all.
 With practice, you will learn more about equipment.

 4. Thickness of Tungsten must be considered

 Every pro-TIG welder will always say that the thickness of the tungsten is always a matter.
-So if you got something too large that you will need more heat to begin your process especially when striking the arc.
-Whereas when you are dealing with too small tungsten then you might encounter a chance to risking your base metal to get overheated and damage the welds.
+So if you got something too large that you will need more heat to begin your process, especially when striking the arc.
+Whereas when you are dealing with too small tungsten then you might encounter a chance to risk your base metal getting overheated and damaging the welds.

 5. Identify the time to regrind your tip